 It stands on a craggy cliff at a whopping altitude of 2100 meters overseeing the sweeping views of the beautiful backcountry.
 The ruins of a chapel, a 13th-century bathhouse, and a cistern can be seen downhill from this fortress.

 It is considered as one of the leading historical points of interest in Armenia and is a top destination to be visited in Armenia.

-Kecharis monastery which is a medieval Armenian architectural exemplification, Memorial Museum of Orbeli Brothers and the Leonid Yengibarov Monument are the other attractions which pull the tourist crowd.
+Kecharis monastery, which is a medieval Armenian architectural exemplification, Memorial Museum of Orbeli Brothers, and the Leonid Yengibarov Monument are the other attractions that pull the tourist crowd.

 Also, the forests near the foot of the mountain render for leisurely strolls for travelers who desire it.

 → Where to stay: Best hotels in Tsaghkadzor

 Upper Azat Valley

 Upper Azat Valley is a beautiful valley with towering cliffs and scenic views in the Kotayk province of Armenia and is marked by the Geghard complex here, which is listed as a world heritage site.

 The Geghard complex is an exceptional example of medieval Armenian monasteries.
 Sitting at the head of the Azat Valley, it offers a panoramic view of the valley below.
 The complex has many churches, tombs, caves, and khachkars which illustrate the Armenian medieval architecture.

 It is one of the most frequented destinations in Armenia, and it is not an exaggeration to say that travel to Armenia is incomplete without seeing this beauty.